mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 <img src="benchmarks/Benchmarks.Basic/Plot/out/benchmark-CreatedDesc.png" width="600" />

+The keyset bars (green) are barely visible.
+This shows a major advantage of keyset pagination over offset pagination: the stable performance characteristic over large amounts of data.

+Also notice that when querying the first page, offset pagination does just as well as keyset.
+Offset pagination starts falling behind remarkably the further away the page you want to read is.
+Do consider this when choosing what method you want to use.

 <!-- Another example with a more complicated order, a composite keyset of `Created` descending + `Id` Descending.

 <img src="benchmarks/Benchmarks.Basic/Plot/out/benchmark-CreatedDescIdDesc.png" width="600" /> -->